2025 United States federal government shutdown: Presidential use of rescissions

 The president of the United States historically had the power to not spend funds that had been appropriated by Congress, a process known as impoundment of appropriated funds.
 In 1974, in response to president Richard Nixon's impoundment of tens of billions of dollars, Congress passed the Congressional Budget and Impoundment Control Act of 1974, which eliminated this unilateral authority.
 In its place, the Impoundment Control Act allows the president to propose impoundments as a rescission bill to Congress, which must approve the rescission within 45 days.

 Use of rescissions had been dormant since Bill Clinton's presidency, but in early 2025 Trump's Department of Government Efficiency made large cuts to appropriated parts of the federal government, including reducing foreign aid and public broadcasting.
 The Trump administration revived rescissions as a way to permanently codify DOGE's cuts, proposing a rescissions bill to Congress that became law on July 24 as the Rescissions Act of 2025.

+On September 26, 2025, the Supreme Court granted an application for stay in Department of State v.
+AIDS Vaccine Advocacy Coalition lifting a lower court ruling preventing Trump from withholding funds appropriated by congress.

 Trump's use of rescissions became a major hurdle in budget negotiations.
 Schumer expressed fear that anything the Democratic Party negotiated to include in a budget would be undone by rescission.

 Shutdown overview

 This was the 21st funding gap and 11th government shutdown in modern U.S. history, the third to occur during a Trump presidency, and the first to occur since the shutdown that lasted from December 2018 to January 2019 during the first Trump administration.
 Congressional activity centered on dueling Democratic and Republican proposals to end the shutdown.
 Until October 13, the Senate held continuous votes on the Democratic-led continuing resolution.
 It failed on party-line votes.

 During the shutdown, the Senate continuously held votes on the House-passed continuing resolution.
 The votes failed mostly along party lines.
-Democratic senators John Fetterman, Catherine Cortez Masto, and Angus King broke from their party to vote for the resolution.
+Democratic senators John Fetterman and Catherine Cortez Masto broke from their party to vote for the resolution, as did independent senator Angus King.
 Republican senator Rand Paul broke from his party to vote against it.

 The Republican-led House stayed in recess during the shutdown and held no votes.
 On October 20, Speaker Mike Johnson said the House was on 24-hour notice to return, if needed.